 Socio-demographic data of respondents of the community

-Table 1 presents the socio-demographic characteristics of the study population, including age, gender, level of educatin and occupation.
 A total of 120 individuals were interviewed.
 The majority of respondents were male (68.3%), and had only received a primary education (51.7%), with limited access to secondary schooling while about 36% had not received any formal education.
 Farming was the major occupation among the respondents (84.2%).
+Table 1 presents the socio-demographic characteristics of the study population, including age, gender, level of educatin and occupation.